 Wormmon: I hope you're finally proud of yourself.
 You've officially become worse than the monster you created.
 Whatever happened to that sweet kid I met a long time ago who had a dream of taking over the Digital World?
 Okay, so it was a sick and twisted dream, but we still had a lot of laughs together!
 What happened to the boy I was proud to call master?
 Of course, you MADE me call you that.
 You've changed, Ken.
 But it's not too late for you.
 For some reason, you started capturing Digimon and you turned them into your slaves instead of into your friends.
 I didn't agree, but I stuck by your side because I was your Digimon.
 And then, you started being cruel to me.
 The one who knows the true you.
 The others way know and fear you as the Digimon Emperor, but never forget I know the real you.
 I'll always think of you for your kindness, Ken.
 No matter what happens.
 One day I hope you'll realize that the real Ken isn't the Digimon Emperor, but the Ken that's my friend.
 And only a real friend would do this!

-- InuYasha gives a rather good one to Naraku in episode 24 of The Final Act.
+- InuYasha gives a rather good one to Naraku during the Final Battle:

 InuYasha: You and I may be nothing alike but we are both half demons.
 That means that, in both of us, there is a human heart and a demon heart Naraku but you have betrayed that.
 We were both given the freedom to choose, to follow our human heart or our demon heart and you chose to live as a demon, ignoring all that was human in you.
 You chose to hurt others, to curse them with misery and suffering, but your days of hurting my friends are over, you miserable bastard!